rayvd/tccstats/README.md

 # tccstats
-A script I use to gather statistics from my Honeywell Wifi 9000 thermostat and the Dark Sky weather service.
+A script I use to gather statistics from my Honeywell Wifi 9000 thermostat and the Pirate Weather weather service.
 It's probably not too useful to anyone else, but could serve as a reference for talking to these services.

-I use Dark Sky to track outside temperature since I found that the Honeywell doesn't seem to be super accurate (it relies on a third party weather service also, but it seems to update only very infrequently).
-Dark Sky lets you query their service for free up to 1000 times a day.
-I poll once every five minutes so this works out nicely.
+I use Pirate Weather to track outside temperature since I found that the Honeywell doesn't seem to be super accurate (it relies on a third party weather service also, but it seems to update only very infrequently).
+Pirate Weather lets you query their service for free up to 10,000 times a month.
+A previous version of this script relied on Dark Sky, which was discontinued in March, 2023.

 The script was developed on CentOS 7's built-in Python 2.7.5.
 All Python modules were either installed via yum/EPEL or pip.